OptimisticNurul/Tour-and-Travel-Management-System/README.md

 # Tour and Travel Management System (IN PROGRESS)

-The Tour and Travel Management System is a web application developed using ASP.NET Core APIs, Angular, JavaScript, and Bootstrap.
+The Tour and Travel Management System is a web application developed using ASP.NET Core APIs, Angular, React, JavaScript, and Bootstrap.
 It provides a comprehensive solution for managing tour packages, bookings, and calculations related to tours.

 ## Features